Scarabol/rock-raiders-web/README.md

 - No click sound for save-/load-game-buttons in main menu
 - No sirene sound when alarm mode is enabled
-- Electric fences may show small beam into nowhere
 - Digger vehicles have big offset to wall when drilling
 - Lava rockies texture not using correct UV coordinates
-- Show health percentage in vehicle tooltip as power
 - Play vehicle SFX when tooltip is shown
 - Orange smoke column above lava tiles missing
 - Water and lava animation missing, might use texture UV coords tearing